 As an eye doctor, diagnosing a red eye can be challenging.
-Are we dealing with an infection, allergy, inflammation or dryness?
+Are we dealing with an infection, allergy, inflammation, or dryness?

 The hallmark symptom of allergy – meaning if you have this symptom you almost definitely have the condition – is itching.
 Red, watery, ITCHY eyes are almost invariably due to an allergen, whether environmental or medicinal.
-It is one of the most common ocular conditions we, as eye doctors, treat — especially when plants are filling the air with pollen as they bloom in the Spring and then die off in the Fall.
+It is one of the most common ocular conditions that we, as eye doctors, treat — especially when plants are filling the air with pollen as they bloom in the Spring and then die off in the Fall.

 The itching occurs because an immune cell called a mast cell releases histamine, causing the itching sensation.
 It can be quite unbearable for the sufferer, causing them to rub their eyes constantly, which actually increases the amount of histamine in the eye, leading to worsening of the symptoms.

 - Over-the-counter or prescription allergy drops (mostly anti-histamines or mast cell stabilizers).

 - Topical steroids (to get the inflammation under control).

 Patients sometimes need to take drops every day to keep their symptoms under control.

 Dry eye can have many of the same symptoms as allergic eye disease, with the eye being red and possibly watery ("My eyes are tearing–how could it be dry eyes?").
 The main exceptions are that people with dry eyes tend to complain more of burning and a foreign body sensation – like there is sand or gravel in the eye – rather than of itchiness.

 Dry eye is a multi-faceted disease with many different causes and treatments.
 Treatment ranges from simple re-wetting eye drops to long-term medications (both topical and oral), as well as non-medicinal treatments such as eyelid heating treatments.